DeMa: Dual-Path Delay-Aware Mamba for Efficient Multivariate Time Series Analysis: RELATED WORK

-\textbf{MLP-based Time Series Models.} MLP-style architectures provide an attractive alternative for efficient time series modeling by replacing attention with lightweight mixing operations.
-Classic representatives include DLinear~\cite{DLinear} and its variants such as RLinear~\cite{li2023revisiting}, which adopt decomposition-aware linear mappings strategies to achieve strong forecasting performance with low computational cost.
+MLP-style architectures offer an attractive alternative for efficient time-series modeling by replacing attention with lightweight mixing operations.
+Classic representatives include DLinear~\cite{DLinear} and its variants such as RLinear~\cite{li2023revisiting}, which adopt decomposition-aware linear mapping strategies to achieve strong forecasting performance with low computational cost.
 TimeMixer~\cite{timemixer} further enhances expressiveness via MLP-based mixing across temporal and channel dimensions.
 Despite their efficiency, purely MLP-based designs often rely on relatively limited inductive biases for explicitly modeling complex cross-variate interactions and fine-grained dependency structures, which can restrict their generality across diverse MTS tasks beyond forecasting.